Arti-Dev/arti-dev.github.io/_posts/2025-07-17-fillinthewall-update.md

 # FillInTheWall - Release Changelog

+### Update, November 13th, 2025:

+The server has been closed.
+Thank you all for playing!

 I've released an update to the FillInTheWall server, which adds **new singleplayer modes**, **new ways to play multiplayer**, a leveling system, and lots of quality-of-life changes to make the server a lot more smooth.